 Incidence & Mortality

 Breast cancer is the most common type of cancer and the second leading cause of cancer-related deaths among women in Asia, accounting for 39% of all breast cancers diagnosed worldwide.
-In 2012, > 600,000 new breast cancer cases were reported in Asia, accounting for 39% of all breast cancers diagnosed worldwide (Chen et al., 2013).
+Breast cancer screening tests, not only in Singapore but also in other parts of the world, reported more than 600,000 new breast cancer cases in 2012.
+This also accounts for 39% of all breast cancers diagnosed worldwide (Chen et al., 2013).
 Based on these estimated numbers, breast cancer is certainly the most common cancer among women in Asia, accounting for 21.2% of all cancer cases in women

 In 2012, an estimated 231,013 women in Asia died from breast cancer, accounting for 7% of all deaths, and 40.8% of the cancer deaths, ranking second behind lung cancer in women.
 The most suitable measure to compare outcomes for patients across countries is the age-standardized mortality-to-incidence rate (M/I) ratio.
 For breast cancer in Asia, it is 0.35, which is higher than the world average of 0.30, and also higher than expected from Asia’s human development index (Cancer, 2014).